Sapi-Portuguese Ivory Spoon

 The Sapi-Portuguese Ivory Spoon was created by an unknown Sapi artist in the 16th century.
-The carving that makes up part of the handle of the spoon was based on European iconography but the design reflects the stylistic traditions of the Sapi people of West Africa.
+The carving that makes up part of the handle of the spoon was based on European iconography but the design reflects the stylistic traditions of the Sapi people of West Africa made solely in West Africa.

 Background

 This ivory spoon carving is believed to have been created by a Sapi artist.
 Sapi was a name used by Portuguese traders to describe the people that lived along the coast of Sierra Leone, a country on the southwestern coast of Africa bordered by Guinea and Liberia.
 During the 15th and 16th centuries, the time frame in which this piece was created, the Portuguese dominated global trade, with ports all over the world, including India, Brazil, and Sierra Leone.
-Throughout their colonial reign, Portuguese colonizers enslaved 175,000 African people and sent them to Europe and the Americas.
 The Portuguese sought out gold, ivory, and pepper from Africa as those were their main exports.
 Ivory was a particularly valuable resource because the strong material was used to make durable everyday items like utensils.
 Ivory was often associated with power, this could be because it came from elephants, one of the largest mammals on the planet and because of this it wasn’t an abundant resource.